cobbler/cobbler/docs/quickstart-guide.rst

 Cobbler can be a somewhat complex system to get started with, due to the wide variety of technologies it is designed to manage, but it does support a great deal of functionality immediately after installation with little to no customization needed.
-Before getting started with Cobbler, you should have a good working knowledge of PXE as well as the automated installation methodology of your choosen distribution(s).
+Before getting started with Cobbler, you should have a good working knowledge of PXE as well as the automated installation methodology of your chosen distribution(s).

 We will assume you have successfully installed Cobbler, please refer to the :doc:`Installation Guide </installation-guide>` for instructions for your specific operating system.
-Finally, this guide will focus only on the CLI appllication.
+Finally, this part guide will focus only on the CLI application.

 Preparing your OS